 This is a reoccurring topic of discussion, therefore this is a fluid post that we continually update.
 We have participated in multiple shows on the same panel discussion and want to ensure we provide the newest and most diverse points that are made.

-“With continuation of cannabis being legalized to the first degree many are continuing to enter the market at an accelerated rate.
-With The Canna Consortium’s combined experience of 100+ years we have established a network and solid foundation to grow and be successful in the marijuana industry.
-This industry has incredibly high barriers to entry and we have succeeded in each of our own sectors to now have the experience in aiding you in battling yours.
-Our goal is to provide the information, connections and support to the continuing cannabis industry.
-We aim to function with sustainable, efficient and compliant practices, at home and beyond The Canna Consortium reach.”
+“With the continuation of cannabis being legalized to the first degree many are continuing to enter the market at an accelerated rate.
+With The Canna Consortium’s combined experience of 100+ years, we have established a network and solid foundation to grow and be successful in the marijuana and hemp industry.
+This industry has incredibly high barriers to entry and we have succeeded in each of our own sectors to now have the experience of aiding you in battling yours.
+Our goal is to provide the information, connections, and support to the continuing cannabis industry.
+We aim to function with sustainable, efficient, and compliant practices, at home and beyond The Canna Consortium reach.”

-In the following panel we had founder Kim Stuck from Allay Consulting, Rocco Iannapollo from Cannabis Kitchen Supplies and Liz Geisleman with 710Spirits®.
-Each founder started by addressing current issues and concerns they see in their prospective fields.
-Then on to what to look out for as Covid is a continuing issue as we enter Q3 of 2021.
-We then switched over to a Q&A session with our founders.
+In the following panel, we had founders Kim Stuck from Allay Consulting, Rocco Iannapollo from Cannabis Kitchen Supplies, John Roelke with Extract Consultants, and Liz Geisleman with 710Spirits®.
+Some panels include different members from the Consortium speaking as well.
+Each panelist started by addressing current issues and concerns they see in their prospective fields.
+Speaking on what to look out for as we are still feeling the repercussions of the 2020 pandemic throughout the supply chain.
+We then switched over to a Q&A session with the panelists.

-The Canna Consortium always want to make our speaking engagements worthwhile for the audience.
+The Canna Consortium always wants to make our speaking engagements worthwhile for the audience.
 Therefore we always allow time for the audience to ask any questions and ensure the information we discuss is pertinent to those listening.
-The answers written are a combination of the responses from all three panelists.
+The answers are written are a combination of the responses from all panelists.

-Kim Stuck is the founder and CEO of Allay Consulting, a compliance strategy and services provider serving the hemp, cannabis, and psychedelic industries nationwide.
-She brings a regulator’s keen eye and wide-reaching knowledge on evolving compliance and safety mandates to support businesses in tightly regulated industries.
+Kim Stuck is the founder and CEO of Allay Consulting, a compliance strategy, and services provider serving the hemp, cannabis, and psychedelic industries nationwide.
+She brings a regulator’s keen eye and wide-reaching knowledge of evolving compliance and safety mandates to support businesses in tightly regulated industries.

-Stuck: For my industry in particular before the pandemic, consultants usually we’re always on site.
-However in 2020 consulting had to make the move to completely virtual which proved to lowered costs significantly and encouraging companies to use consultants more.
-An issue however is that companies aren’t understanding completely how to implement SOP’s properly when not shown in person.
+Stuck: For my industry in particular before the pandemic, consultants usually were always on-site.
+However, in 2020 consulting had to make the move to completely virtual which proved to lower costs significantly and encourage companies to use consultants more.
+An issue however is that companies aren’t understanding completely how to implement SOPs properly when not shown in person.

 Liz Geisleman is a Stakeholder for the Testing Work Group of the Colorado Hemp Advancement & Management Plan (CHAMP) appointed by Governor Polis.
 Where she participated in roundtable discussions on standard-setting for hemp testing protocols which will lay the foundation to the formal report being drafted by Colorado State University.
 More recently, Liz was elected to the National Cannabis Industry Association Board of Directors where they focus on national policies such as Safe Banking, decimalization, and de-scheduling cannabis.

 Geisleman- Personally, with a company that has 7 verticals including a cannabis brand, we are seeing that this industry, globally, is still in a pandemic.
-Raw materials are not readily available out of countries we usually rely on.
-For example: Citric acid is not expected to stabilize till 2022.
+Raw materials are not readily available in of countries we usually rely on.
+For example, Citric acid is not expected to stabilize till 2022.

 Packaging materials are in short supply as well!
 Having packaging that isn’t as custom as your company is used to, may help with lead times and readily availability.
 Not to mention having 2nd and 3rd levels of sourcing for packaging with freight skyrocketing in price and lead time can be incredibly advantageous.